-(Duty to Draw Up and File Rules of Employment)
+(Duty to Prepare and Submit Rules of Employment)

-- Article 89 An employer that continuously employs 10 or more workers must draw up rules of employment covering the following particulars and must file those rules of employment with the relevant government agency.
-The same applies if the employer has altered any of the following particulars: - (i) the particulars of the times at which work begins and ends, break periods, days off, and leave; and the particulars of shifts, if it has workers work in two or more shifts; - (ii) the particulars of the means of determining, calculating, and paying wages
+- Article 89 An employer that continuously employs 10 or more workers must prepare rules of employment covering the following particulars and must file those rules with the relevant government agency.
+The same applies if the employer has altered any of the following particulars: - (i) the particulars of the times at which work commences and ends, break times, days off, and leave periods; and the particulars of shifts, if it has workers work in two or more shifts; - (ii) the particulars of the means of determining, calculating, and paying wages (excluding special wages and other wages; the same applies below in this item); the end day of the pay period and payment date for wages; and wage increases; - (iii) the particulars of leaving employment (including grounds for dismissal); - (iii)-2 if the rules of employment provide for a retirement allowance or severance pay, the particulars of the range of workers to whom those provisions apply; the means of determining, calculating, and paying that retirement allowance or severance pay; and the payment date for that retirement allowance or severance pay; - (iv) if the rules of employment provide for special wages and other wages

-- (other than special wages; hereinafter in this item the same applies); the timing of the closing of accounts for wages and for payment of wages; and increases in wages; - (iii) the particulars of separation from employment (including grounds for dismissal); - (iii)-2 if the rules of employment provide for a retirement allowance or severance pay, the particulars of the scope of workers to whom those provisions apply; the means of determining, calculating, and paying that retirement allowance or severance pay; and the timing for paying that retirement allowance or severance pay; - (iv) if the rules of employment provide for special wages (other than a retirement allowance or severance pay) or a minimum wage, the particulars of these; - (v) if the rules of employment include provisions that cause a worker to bear the cost of food, supplies for work, or other such expenses, the particulars of this; - (vi) if the rules of employment include provisions on safety and health, the particulars of these; - (vii) if the rules of employment include provisions on vocational training, the particulars of this; - (viii) if the rules of employment include provisions on accident compensation and support for non-work-related injury or illness, the particulars of these; - (ix) if the rules of employment provide for commendations or sanctions, the particulars of their types and degrees; - (x) if the rules of employment include provisions that are applicable to all workers at the workplace beyond what is set forth in the preceding items, the particulars of this.
+(excluding retirement allowance or severance pay) or a minimum wage, the particulars of this;

+- (v) if the rules of employment include provisions that cause a worker to cover the cost of food, supplies for work, or any other expenses, the particulars of this; - (vi) if the rules of employment include provisions on safety and health, the particulars of these; - (vii) if the rules of employment include provisions on vocational training, the particulars of this; - (viii) if the rules of employment include provisions on accident compensation and support for non-work-related injury or illness, the particulars of these; - (ix) if the rules of employment provide for commendations or sanctions, the particulars concerning their types and level; - (x) if the rules of employment include provisions that are applicable to all workers at the workplace, beyond what is provided for in the preceding items, the particulars of them.

-(Procedures for Drawing Up Rules of Employment)
+(Procedures for Preparing Rules of Employment)

-- Article 90 (1) In drawing up or changing the rules of employment, the employer must ask the opinion of the labor union that has been organized by a majority of the workers at that workplace, if there is one, or of a person representing a majority of the workers at that workplace, if there is no such union. - (2) In filing the rules of employment pursuant to the provisions of the preceding Article, the employer must attach a document setting forth the opinion referred to in the preceding paragraph.
+- Article 90 (1) In preparing or altering the rules of employment, the employer must hear the opinions of the labor union that is organized by a majority of the workers at that workplace, if there is one, or of a person representing a majority of the workers at that workplace, if there is no such union. - (2) In filing the rules of employment pursuant to the provisions of the preceding Article, the employer must attach a document stating the opinion referred to in the preceding paragraph.